Customer Lifetime Value

 The most useful application of CLV is the CLV:CAC ratio — comparing customer lifetime value to customer acquisition cost.

 If CLV:CAC is healthy, aggressive CRO investment is justified.
-If it’s below 3:1, fixing the unit economics (CLV or CAC) is more important than marginal conversion rate improvements.
-Understanding CLV is foundational to any serious CRO programme.
+If it’s below 3:1, fixing the unit economics (increasing CLV or reducing CAC) is more important than marginal conversion rate improvements.

 Frequently Asked Questions